-Students wishing to appeal an academic decision must do so in writing within seven (7) days of the disputed academic decision.
-The appeal must include the following: 1) the academic grounds for the appeal, 2) documentation that supports the student's position, 3) extenuating circumstances with direct bearing on the disputed academic decision and 4) the student's signature.
+Students wishing to appeal an academic decision or grade; must do so in writing within seven (7) days of the disputed academic decision.
+The appeal must include the following: 1) on what grounds is this appeal being made and 2) why the student believes an appeal is warranted.
+Students must include any documentations they deem necessary to support their position.
 The original decision stands until the appeals process has run its course and a final decision has been rendered.